There's a way to get healthier without even going to a gym. It's called NEAT

 NEAT fills in the slack in your energy expenditure

 Much of our daily energy expenditure is relatively fixed.
-More than half of those calories goes toward supporting basic bodily functions, what's known as our basal metabolic rate.
+More than half of those calories go toward supporting basic bodily functions, what's known as our basal metabolic rate.

 "That's for the most part not modifiable," explains Seth Creasy, an exercise physiologist at the University of Colorado Anschutz Medical Campus.
 "There are some things that can maybe change your basal metabolic rate, but not drastically."